 Works from Cinema Students and Alumni

-If you are a current AAPI student or recent alum and would like to share a film that you have made, you may submit it for inclusion by sending to Jiri with subject line “AAPI/BIPOC Student Film”
+If you are a current AAPI student or recent alum and would like to share a film that you have made, you may submit it for inclusion by sending it to Jiri with the subject line “AAPI/BIPOC Student Film”

 Birdy Wei-ting Hung's Film:

 Below, we share works that represent over 60 years of SF State filmmakers with by AAPI, Black, Indigenous, Latinx, and BIPOC perspectives, courtesy of the Archive Project and recent students and alumni: